 Should your application be judged as providing insufficient clarity of evidence for meeting Descriptor 1, then you will be provided with feedback from the Reviewers as an Accept with minor revisions.
 This feedback will indicate which of the Descriptor 1 criteria your application has been met and explain how your application needs to be strengthened to provide clear evidence of the remaining Descriptor 2 criteria.
 This applies similarly to the Reflective Narrative (Written Route) and the e-Portfolio (Dialogic Route).
-In the case of the Dialogic Route, revisions could be requested in relation to any of the components of the application (eg. narrated PowerPoint Presentation or Supporting evidence).
+In the case of the Dialogic Route, revisions would be a short piece of written narrative (up to 200 words) clarifying the evidence for meeting Descriptor.